-Citronella ants come in two sizes - Lasius interjectus, the larger yellow ant and Lasius claviger, the smaller yellow ant.
+Citronella ants come in two sizes – Lasius interjectus, the larger yellow ant and Lasius claviger, the smaller yellow ant.
 These ants are sometimes confused with termites since they swarm just like termites.
-They are found all over the US including Long Island.
+They are found all over the United States including on Long Island.

 Frequently asked questions about Citronella Ants